 1. Reduced Fuel Economy.
 Your engine compensates for lower amounts of oxygen by consuming more fuel to produce sufficient power.
 Thus, if you notice your gas mileage lowering, it could indicate that the air filter needs replacing.
 However, this is true only for carbureted cars, most of which were made before 1980.
 Carburetors mix air and fuel at the ideal ratio for the internal combustion engine.
 Newer cars with fuel-injected engines use onboard computers to calculate the amount of air taken into the engine and adjusts the fuel flow accordingly.
 Therefore, the cleanliness of the air filter on newer cars shouldn't significantly affect fuel economy.

-An insufficient air supply from a dirty air filter results in unburnt fuel exiting the engine in the form of soot residue.
-This soot accumulates on the spark plug that in turn cannot deliver the necessary charge to the engine.
-You’ll notice that the engine does not start up easily, and is misfiring or jerking.
+2. Misfiring Engine.
+Restricted air supply from a dirty air filter results in unburnt fuel exiting the engine in the form of soot residue.
+This soot accumulates on the spark plug, which in turn cannot deliver the necessary spark to combust the air-fuel mixture.
+You’ll notice the engine does not start up easily, misfires, or jerks roughly as a result.

 3. Unusual Engine Sounds.
 In normal circumstances, when your car is stationary with the engine turned on, you should sense the smooth rotation of the engine in the form of subtle vibrations.
 If you notice your car vibrating excessively or hear coughing or popping noises, it is often from a clogged air filter causing dirtying or damaging a spark plug.